 There are three kinds of emergencies, National Emergency, State Emergency, and Financial Emergency.

-National Emergency occurs when the country is at war with another country or is under a threat of external aggression; State Emergency takes place when the Centre take over the functioning of a particular state and the state government ceases to work; and Financial Emergency happens if the President feels that the financial stability of the country or a part of it is threatened.
+National Emergency occurs when the country is at war with another country or is under a threat of external aggression; State Emergency takes place when the Centre takes over the functioning of a particular state and the state government ceases to work; and Financial Emergency happens if the President feels that the financial stability of the country or a part of it is threatened.

 A state of emergency has been declared thrice in India.
 Here is everything you need to know about them.